ShesterG/JWSign-Machine-Translation/README.md

-# JWSign-Machine-Translation
+# JWSign: A Highly Multilingual Corpus of Bible Translations for more Diversity in Sign Language Processing

-Code for the experiments in the paper "JWSign: A Highly Multilingual Corpus of Bible Translations for more Diversity in Sign Language Processing".
+We plan to release the dataset and code in November-December, 2023.